jjvanzon/Circular-Language-Spec-Plans/current/sub-projects/2020-03-content-reorganization-notes.md

 #### 2021-04-12 TODO Content Reorganization

+- [x] ⤵ Moves to "Implementations" searching for 0.9 / 2.0 / 3.0
-- [x] 🍦 Replacing "must" with "might" or "may".
+    - [x] Perhaps first tag the occurrences with `<< implementation >>`
+    - [x] 😦 Quite some occurrences seems to raise questions.
+    - [x] Reasons not to move to "Implementations":
+            - [x] Referencing an experiment might just support the conceptual explanation.
+            - [x] It is already in "Implementations"
+    - [x] Searching for 0.9
+    - [x] Searching for 2.0
+    - [x] Searching for 3.0
+    - [x] Searching for `<< implementation >>` and perhaps move texts.
 - [ ] __Moving around texts__
     - [ ] `<< detailed work >>`
+        - [ ] Moves to "Implementations".
         - [ ] Might do the *Spec* first.
-        - [ ] Moves to "Implementations".
-            - [ ] Perhaps searching for 0.4 or 0.9 or 2.0 might help.
         - [ ] Moves to "Pointers".
         - [ ] Moves to "Text Code".
         - [ ] Loose ideas: regroup or clear out
         - [ ] I seem to have difficulty not changing the tone of texts too.
         - [ ] Postponed: Broader View: WAS AT: "Diagram & Text Code Expression"

+#### 2021-04-13 TODO Replacement Terms

+- [ ] Searching for "would" replacing some occurrences?
+- [ ] Searching for "does" replacing some occurrences?
+- [ ] 3.0 might reference a future version sometimes,
+      without being clear about that.
+- [ ] ~ Renaming "Object Order" to "Sequence Order"

 #### 2021-04-11 Brainstorm "Design Time = Run Time" Reformulations / The I form